rujiawang/rujiawang.github.io/index.md

 ### Updates
+* [Paper] One work is accepted in HPCA 2020.
+This is the first HPCA (prestigious conference in computer architecture) paper with all authors from Illinois Tech!
 * [Service] Rujia serves as a co-guest editor for [IEEE TC’s Special Issue on Hardware Security](https://www.computer.org/digital-library/journals/tc/call-for-papers-special-issue-on-hardware-security).
 We look forward to your best work!
 * [Paper] One work is accepted in ICCD 2019.